victoreeckh/Renewable_Energy_notes/pages/Exam.md

 			- TES allows decoupling of thermal and electrical energy fluxes.
 Discuss this aspect at different energy vectors, their interaction, time and space issues and the global system. (max 1 page)
+				- Decoupling heating and cooling demand from immediate power generation and supply availability
+					- Locally
+						- Store locally produced heat surplus in
+							- TTES/solid (short term)
+							- ATES (long, seasonal)
+					- globally
+						- industry can use
+				- Integration of renewable energy sources
 		- Question 6: #geothermal_EX
 		  collapsed:: true
 			- 1.)
 Picture of geothermal power plant -> give T-s-diagram